Lifailon/Selenium-Modules/README.md

 # Selenium-OpenAPI

-**Free native API for ChatGPT, Translate and SpeedTest use Selenium via PowerShell 💙**
+**Free native API for ChatGPT, Translate and SpeedTest use Selenium 💚 via 💙 PowerShell**

 ## 🚀 Quick start